kamilczynski/Effects-of-Cane-Density-on-Primocane-Raspberry-Assessed-Using-UAV-Based-Multispectral-Imaging/README.md

 This repository contains mutlispectral data, and also all preprocessing and evaluation code used in the study “Effects of Cane Density on Primocane Raspberry Assessed Us-ing UAV-Based Multispectral Imaging”.

+<p align="justify">The "codes" folder contains all the scripts and algorithms used to analyze and pre-process the results obtained in Pix4Dfields.
+The "data" folder contains the results obtained in Pix4Dfields, and the "results_csv" and "results_graphs" folders contain the final results of their analysis.</p>

 ## Citation
 If you use this repository, please cite:
 Will be added after publication